oyedotunsodiq045/lagos-state-executive-council-members/README.md

 # LAGOS STATE EXECUTIVE COUNCIL MEMBERS API - LSECM

-This API returns an/list (of) executive(s) of the Lagos State Council Members.
+This API returns the members of the Lagos State Council.

 # Quick Start

-Import the executive.sql file, change the params in the config/Database.php file to your own
+Import the executives.sql file, change the params in the config/Database.php file to your own

 ### Testing